Photos of Rothenburg, Germany - Historic Medieval City with Defensive Walls

 Tilman Riemenschneider and his famous carved altar inside of St. Jakobs Kirche (church) in Rothenburg

-Pictured to the right is a photo of one side of the 13th century Sieber's Tower (Siebersturm) which was the defense on the southern side of the city before it was extended even further out.
-As the city grew, more defenses were created...thus Rothenburg has a series of gates and defensive towers along with its wall which encompasses much of the city.
+Pictured below is a photo of one side of the 13th century Sieber's Tower (Siebersturm) which was the defense on the southern side of the city before it was extended even further out.
+As the city grew more defenses were created.
+Rothenburg now has a series of gates and defensive towers along with its wall which encompasses much of the city.

 Scenery in Rothenburg viewed from City WallClick thumbnail to view full-size